typedb/typedb/docs/pages/documentation/2-building-an-ontology/basic-ontology.md

 {% include links.html %}

-In this section we are going to run through the construction of a basic ontology.
+In this section we are going to run through the construction of a basic schema.
 We recommend that you refer to the [Knowledge Model](../the-fundamentals/grakn-knowledge-model.html) documentation before reading this page.
-The process we will follow is a general guideline as to how you may start designing an ontology.
+The process we will follow is a general guideline as to how you may start designing an schema.

-The ontology we will be building will be used for a genealogy knowledge base used for mapping out a family tree.
-You can find the complete ontology, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).
+The schema we will be building will be used for a genealogy knowledge base used for mapping out a family tree.
+You can find the complete schema, the dataset and rules that accompany it, on Github in our [sample-datasets repository](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).

 ## Identifying Entity Types